 WE COLLECT PERSONAL INFORMATION

 At WaudWare Incorporated we only collect personal information which is generally available in the public (i.e., name, business phone #, email address).
-This information is generally obtained through the exchange of business cards and networking events.
+This information is generally obtained through the exchange of emails, business cards and/or networking events.